 Maitland has undergone a transformation of late, as independent culinary hot spots and local artisans spring up across the region, discovers Sally Scott.

 Often overlooked by its more famous neighbours, Maitland packs a punch for a short break getaway.
 Located just two hours from Sydney, this charming region has a rich cultural history, emerging food scene and thriving arts community.
-Most of the action can be found in Maitland’s High Street and the redeveloped shopping precinct The Levee, on the banks of the mighty Hunter River.
+Most of the action can be found in Maitland’s High Street and the redeveloped shopping precinct The Levee (pictured above), on the banks of the mighty Hunter River.
 Here you’ll find an eclectic mix of local creatives, antique stores and cafes serving superb local brews.

 Make sure you to stop into nearby Morpeth while you’re here.
 Once one of the busiest river ports in NSW and gateway to the Hunter, this quaint historic village showcases the best of the region’s local artisans, cafes and boutique accommodation.